-Details on these webinars will be posted to this site as they become available.
+Details on stakeholder engagement will be posted to this site as they become available.
 Please check back often for updates.

 CONCURRENT USDA ACTIVITIES

-In addition to APHIS’ engagement regarding 7 CFR parts 340 and 360, concurrently USDA is developing ways to improve coexistence among various agricultural sectors.
+In addition to APHIS’ engagement regarding 7 CFR part 340, concurrently USDA is developing ways to improve coexistence among various agricultural sectors.
 For more information on these efforts, CLICK HERE.